MindIsTheArchitect/terry_talker/README.md

 Usage:

 Unpack or clone repo to a folder.

 Enter folder in bash.

 ./terry_talker.sh

-Enjoy talking to terry through divinity.
+Enjoy talking to terry through god.